rblack42/ACCweb.cosc2325/Appendix/Projects/ProjectMakefiles.rst

     :linenos:

-We only added  few lines to identify the directory to search for the library, and the nase name of the library needed.
+We only added  few lines to identify the directory to search for the library, and the base name of the library needed.

 Here is a new ``main.cpp`` that calls this new function: